MAT-IV/MAT-IV.github.io/teams.md

       <h2>Formula SAE IC – Aerodynamics - 2nd Place Overall</h2>
       <p class="team-meta">Role: Full Car Aerodynamics · Season: 2024–2025</p>
       <p>
-        As part of the 2025 Texas A&amp;M Formula SAE IC team, I contributed to the aerodynamic development and performance validation of a Formula-style race car designed for international competition.
-My work focused on full-vehicle CFD analysis, carbon fiber aerodynamic component manufacturing, and on-track testing to maximize vehicle performance.
+        As a member of the 2025 Texas A&M Formula SAE IC team, I worked on the aerodynamic development and validation of a Formula-style race car built for international competition.
+My contributions focused on full-vehicle CFD using ANSYS Fluent, carbon fiber aerodynamic component fabrication, and track testing to translate simulation results into measurable on-track performance.
       </p>
       <ul>
-        <li>Performed full-vehicle CFD analyses to evaluate aerodynamic performance under pitch, roll, and yaw, informing design iterations based on downforce–drag trade-offs.</li>
+        <li>Performed full-vehicle CFD analyses in ANSYS Fluent, evaluating aerodynamic performance under pitch, roll, and yaw to guide design decisions based on downforce–drag trade-offs.</li>
-        <li>Supported fabrication and integration of carbon fiber aerodynamic components, with emphasis on manufacturability and structural reliability.</li>
+        <li>Supported the design, fabrication, and integration of carbon fiber aerodynamic components using wet layup and vacuum bagging, with attention to manufacturability and structural robustness.</li>
-        <li>Participated in on-track testing to correlate simulation results with vehicle behavior and refine performance for cornering- and endurance-focused events.</li>
+        <li>Participated in on-track aerodynamic validation, including tuft testing and lap-time comparison, to correlate CFD predictions with real vehicle behavior and refine performance for cornering and endurance focused events.</li>
       </ul>
     </div>
   </section>